John Liu

-John Chun Yah Liu (born January 8, 1967) is an American politician in New York City.
+John Chun Yah Liu (traditional Chinese: 劉醇逸; born January 8, 1967) is an American politician in New York City.
 A member of the Democratic Party, he is a member of the New York State Senate for the 16th district in northeast Queens.
 He previously served as the 43rd New York City Comptroller from 2010 to 2013, and as a member of the New York City Council from 2002 to 2009, representing the 20th district in northeast Queens.
 He was the first Asian American New York City Council member and Comptroller, and one of the first two Asian American New York State Senators, as well as the first elected to legislative or citywide office in New York.
 He was also a candidate in the 2013 New York City mayoral election.

 Liu currently teaches municipal finance and policy at Baruch College and Queens College of the City University of New York, and at Columbia University.

 Early life and education

 Chun Liu was born in Taiwan, and moved to the United States at age five.
 His father, Chang Liu, was an MBA student and bank teller.
-In honor of John F. Kennedy, Liu's father changed his sons' names to John, Robert, and Edward, and his own name to Joseph.
+In honor of John F. Kennedy and the Kennedy family, Liu's father changed his sons' names to John, Robert, and Edward, and his own name to Joseph.

-Liu attended PS 20 in Queens, and Hunter College High School.
+Liu attended PS 203 in Queens, and Hunter College High School.
 He graduated from Bronx High School of Science in 1985, doing community organizing and volunteer work in his spare time.

 During his years attending Binghamton University, he majored in mathematical physics and rose to executive vice president of the university's Student Association.
 He worked as a manager at PricewaterhouseCoopers and served as president of the North Flushing Civic Association before his election to the City Council.